x-y-z/linux-1gb-thp/Documentation/filesystems/vfs.rst

 ``readahead``
 	Called by the VM to read pages associated with the address_space object.
 The pages are consecutive in the page cache and are locked.
-The implementation should decrement the page refcount after starting I/O on each page.
 Usually the page will be unlocked by the I/O completion handler.
 If the filesystem decides to stop attempting I/O before reaching the end of the readahead window, it can simply return.
-The caller will decrement the page refcount and unlock the remaining pages for you.
+The caller will unlock the remaining pages for you.
 Set PageUptodate if the I/O completes successfully.
 	Setting PageError on any page will be ignored; simply unlock the page if an I/O error occurs.

 ``readpages``
 	called by the VM to read pages associated with the address_space